 But while I never had doubts about adding Corsica and its mountains (fifty 2000ers!) to SummitPost I felt reluctant at first to add Sardinia’s.
 A short glance at Sardegna’s map will suggest to you that the island consists of a large high plateau which drops into the sea at some of it edges.
 The average elevation is some 400m with seemingly few mountaintops rising above 1000m.
 The Monti di Gennargentu might be the exception with Sardinia’s highpoint, Punta la Marmora reaching a whooping 1833m.
 Moreover there don’t appear to be large mountain ranges, rather an assortment of mountain clusters, all of them only covering an area of several 10 or 20 square km.
 That perception couldn’t be more wrong.

 Yes – mountains don’t reach elevations like their neighbours on Corsica – but they make more than up for it by their form and appearance.
 There are the limestone mountains of Supramonte, Monte Albo and the Isola di Tavolara, which all culminate in huge vertical north faces, most of which are perfect climbing spots, some of them rivalling even the best known spots in the Dolomites.
 There are the canyons and Gorges through Supramonte Costiera, again built from limestone with numerous towers, spires and rock windows.

 While here you can find unspoilt climbing walls, getting to them is quite an experience.
 There are the climbing spots along the east coast, huge walls dropping directly into an emerald green sea.
 In the north – on Monte Limbara you find an assortment of beautiful granite domes, again perfect for climbing.
 This area has been set aside completely for free climbing.
 In the far north in Gallura Province you find the weathered granite rocks, called Tafoni – and here the similarity to Corsica’s Calenche couldn’t be more pronounced.
 In the west of the island there is the long volcanic chain of Montiferru, Marghine and Gocéano and in the south you find the mountain ranges of Iglesiente and Monte Lattias.

+The lower overall elevation and the southern location ensures better weather on Sardegna than on Corsica, resulting in many more varieties of plants, insects, lizards and birds.
+The many karst high plateaus are virtually covered in Peoniae, St. Pankratius Lilies, Cyclamen and various orchids.
+After all it is hard to tell which of the two islands is the more beautiful.
+I myself lean towards Sardegna but the race is close.
 Though Corsica and Sardegna share the geologic history both seem to complementaries of each other.
 Both have a solid granite foundation but on Sardinia it only shows in the far north of the island while on Corsica all of the 2000ers are made up from granite.
 However, limestone is abundant, especially in the east and south and that again is in stark contrast to the small region of the “Corsican Dolomites” in that island’s south.
 On Corsica the lowest region – the alluvial plain in the east is made schist while on Sardinia you find this kind of rock only in the highest mountain range, the Monti di Gennargentu.

 Sardegna's highest and most impressive mountains can be found on its east coast.
 While the highest mountains in the Gennargentu Range are made up out of schist the remainder of the area is solid limestone.
 For the latter the rock quality differs from very rotten (like on Monte Corassi) to perfect (like on Punta Cusidore), sometimes within an area of just one sqare kilometre.
 Mainly the whole area is a huge high plateau cut through by numerous creeks and rivers, often forming deep gorges in the porous limestone.
 The following subsections describe the main mountain areas and their specifics.